Dhaval1094/DUMandelbrot-Swift/README.md

 # DUMendelbrot-Swift
-This project is about to generate mandalbrot pattern with the equation z(n+1) = zn^2 + c, in swift.
+This project is about to generate mandalbrot view with the equation z(n+1) = zn^2 + c, in swift.

 ![Screenshot](https://github.com/Dhaval1094/DTScrollableTabbar-Swift/blob/master/Screenshots/Logo/icon_logo.png)

-There are various functionalities like pixels, zooming, random colors are implemented.

-For zooming, just enter the required zoom value and tap on complex plane at where tou want to zoom in.
+The functionalities implemeted are

+1 - Zoom in to infinite level
+2 - Random colors
+3 - Enter zoom level and tap to pick complex coordinate in pattern for zoom at this portion 4 - Pixel size setting for clearity of view
+5 - Runtime description of iterations counts and zoom level 6 - Show list for all complex numbers saperatly which are inside and outside the mandalbrot set 7 - Showing processed time for completeing iterations and draw the view